Preferred project: A federal-state-local partnership

 Each year, Valley Water prepares a report providing a progress update for each of these program priorities, along with fiscal year accomplishments.

-To ensure transparency and accountability to the voters, the ballot measure also created an Independent Monitoring Committee, appointed by the Santa Clara Valley Water District Board of Directors.
+To ensure transparency and accountability to the voters, the ballot measure also created an Independent Monitoring Committee, appointed by Valley Water's Board of Directors.
 The Independent Monitoring Committee annually reviews the program’s progress to ensure the outcomes are achieved in a cost-efficient manner and reports its findings to the Board.
 Additionally, the IMC also reviews each proposed 5-year implementation plan prior to its submittal for Board approval.

 In addition, the program requires three independent audits.